Slick Watts: Later years

 Watts as Seafair King, granting a "knighthood" to Seattle City Council member Jean Godden, 2012.

 After his playing career, Watts became a physical education teacher at Dearborn Park Elementary School and High Point Elementary School.
 He coached basketball at Franklin High School in the Seattle area and took up tennis.

 He ended his post-basketball career teaching physical education for nearly 20 years at Martin Luther King Jr. Elementary (formerly named Brighton Elementary) in Seattle before retiring in 2017.

 Despite a somewhat short tenure with the SuperSonics, Watts remained a fan favorite.
 He was named to the Sonics' 40th anniversary team before they moved to Oklahoma City.
 The Seattle rap duo Blue Scholars named a song about the SuperSonics after him.
 Watts was a staple at Seattle sporting events, attending SuperSonics and Seattle Storm games.
 "Slick was a champion for the Storm and a beloved member of the Seattle community”, wrote the Storm organization.
 The Seattle Times called him "an ambassador of Seattle basketball" and "a generational figure in the Seattle hoops scene".

 Personal life and death

 Watts' sons both played college basketball, Tony at Mississippi State from 1988–92 and Donald at the University of Washington from 1995–99.
-A grandson, Isaiah, currently plays at Washington State, and a granddaughter, Jadyn, plays at Western Washington.
+A grandson, Isaiah, currently plays at Maryland, and a granddaughter, Jadyn, plays at Western Washington.

 Watts dealt with sarcoidosis, an inflammation of the lungs.
 In 2001, Watts spent 22 days in a hospital with sarcoidosis, which caused his weight to drop by almost 50 lb before his condition improved.
 In April 2021, three months before his 70th birthday, Watts suffered a major stroke.
 He died on March 15, 2025, at the age of 73.